 - If you’d like to make this smoothie ahead of time you can place all the ingredients, except for the milk into a freezer-safe ziptop bag and store it for up to a month.

 As I mentioned above this recipe is extremely versatile, which means you can easily change up the ingredients or add more.
-If you just want some extra smoothie options without having to figure out a recipe of your own then try this pomegranate mango smoothie or this coconut antioxidant smoothie too.
+If you just want some extra smoothie options without having to figure out a recipe of your own then try this pomegranate mango smoothie.

 - Protein Powder